-But last December, the trouble with his leg and hip became more pronounced and he actually started holding it up for a bit.
+But in December of 2011, the trouble with his leg and hip became more pronounced and he actually started holding it up for a bit.
 He never yelped or showed any kind of pain, and would go outside and run like crazy again, so we were confused.

-My sister is a physical therapist who also works with dogs and she took a look at him and felt inflammation in his hip.
+Then my sister, a physical therapist who also works with dogs, took a look at him and felt inflammation in his hip.
 She recommended turmeric and a gluten-free diet.
-We had switched to a better dog food years ago that didn’t have much gluten in it anyway, but we paid the higher cost for a month’s trial of gluten-free dog food.
+We had switched to a better dog food years ago that didn't have much gluten in it anyway, but we paid the higher cost for a month's trial of gluten-free dog food.
 Gulp.
 However, we forgot about the turmeric recommendation.

 We were disappointed to see no change after a month on the new food.
-Then I remembered the turmeric (sheesh…), and we started him on 1/4 tsp. mixed in with his food in the mornings (we also add water to his dry food – that’s been really great in getting him extra water and slowing down his eating).
-He eats this mixture with no problems.
+Then I remembered the turmeric (sheesh...), and we started him on 1/4 tsp. mixed in with his food in the mornings (we also add water to his dry food - it was recommended to us because he gulped his food down and has been really great in getting him extra water and slowing down his eating).
+He eats this mixture of food, water, and turmeric with no problems.

 We have learned, however, that it's not a complete miracle-worker.
 My sister suggested that we only walk Samson on a leash from now on, as he's at least seven years old combined with a weak hip and his large size (about 80 pounds).
 Even though the dog has the run of our acre, Brian couldn't stand restraining him on a leash for a longer walk, and so he let him run.